joedietrich-dev/git-version-control-introduction-to-version-control/README.md

   _remote_ source and have a copy of that directory on our own system.
 We call the repo on our personal system the _local_ repo.
 (We'll talk more about the "clone" command later.)
-- **`master` branch**: You'll learn in advanced Git that a repo can support multiple branches (we called those "sandboxes" earlier).
-For the moment, just remember this: by default, when you create a Git repo, you will be working on the `master` branch.
 - **branch**: The combined history of all the changes of all the files in the repo.
+  You'll learn in advanced Git that a repo can support multiple branches (those are the "sandboxes" we mentioned earlier).
+- **`master` branch**: For the moment, just remember this: by default, when you create a Git repo, you will be working on the `master` branch.

 ## Conclusion